 - Proof of liability insurance with the minimum coverages of $250,000 per incident and $500,000 aggregate.

-- For new companies holding a WDO, GRC, FUM, or BDC license, a $50,000 bond is required.
+- For new companies holding a WDO, GRC, FUM, or BDC license, a $50,000 surety bond is required for the first 3-years of business, but reduces to $10,000 in the 4th year.

 - For those firms that have a WDO license, they must carry errors and omissions coverage with minimums of $100,000 per incident and $300,000 aggregate.